clinical-meteor/cookbook/cookbook/writing.acceptance.test.md

 #### Business Use Cases and Regulatory Requirements
 It's very convenient to begin writing your acceptance tests by looking at the business use cases and regulatory obligations.
 Behavior Driven Develop (BDD) is very convenient for this.
-The following example shows the process of converting a Business Feature into a use case and testing scenario using [http://docs.behat.org/guides/1.gherkin.html](Gherkin Script), a scripting language created by the Cucumber.js project.
+The following example shows the process of converting a Business Feature into a use case and testing scenario using [Gherkin Script](http://docs.behat.org/guides/1.gherkin.html), a scripting language created by the Cucumber.js project.

 ````feature
 Feature: Player score can be increased manually